Cortisol is a steroid hormone which is produced in the adrenal gland. It has many benefits to the body but can also cause a lot of issues.

 45-90 minutes, however much time you need to get your session completed.
 Train 4-5 times per week

 Take 2-3 days rest each week to recover from training sessions.

-You can participate in active rest (where you avoid the gym but still walk a lot, or perform a low intensity exercise such as yoga).
+You can participate in active rest.
+This is where you avoid the gym but still walk a lot, or perform a low-intensity exercise such as yoga.